pkakria/262P/week1/README.md

 Open file “XMLtoJSON_M1.java”
 Run command:
 >> java XMLtoJSON_M1 “../smallFile1.xml”
+output will save in output1.json

 •	Task 2: Get a sub object in JSON file with hard-coded key-path Open file “GetSubObjectsJSON.java”
 Change the JSONPointer according to the XML file that we need to process in line 30 of .java file String jsonPointerString = “/catalog/book/0”;
 >> java GetSubObjectsJSON “../smallFile1.xml”
+output will save in output2.json

 •	Task 3: Find a sub object in JSON file with command line key-path Open file “FindSubObjectInJSON.java”
 File needs two arguments to run, xml file and the desired key-path (change according to the xml file) Run command:
 >> java FindSubObjectInJSON “../smallFile1.xml” “/catalog/book/0”
+output will save in output3.json

 •	Task 4: Add prefix “swe262_” to all keys in JSON file Open file “AddPrefixJSONKeys.java”
 Run command:
 >> java AddPrefixJSONKeys “../smallFile1.xml”
+output will save in output4.json

 •	Task 5: Replace a sub object in JSON file with another object Open file “ReplaceSubObjectJSON.java”